If you’re looking for a way to learn Japanese online, you’ve probably come across JapanesePod101.

 JapanesePod101 free account

-JapanesePod101 often advertises that you can learn Japanese for free.
-So, what exactly do you get with a free account?
-And if you can really learn Japanese for free, why would anyone pay for premium membership?
+So is JapanesePod101 free – really?
+What exactly do you get with a free account?
+And if you can really learn Japanese for free, why would anyone pay for Premium membership?

 So, if you just study each lesson as soon as it comes out, maybe the free plan is enough for you.